 \subsection{Modeling Framework Used for Decomposition of Time-Varying Covariate}

-\citet{Liu2022LCSM} proposed a new specification for the LGSM framework.
-In addition to allowing researchers to build up a LGSM in the framework of individual measurement occasions, a feature of this new specification is that it allows for the estimation of the baseline value and individual interval-specific slopes.
-This characteristic provides a natural way to decompose a longitudinal variable into a trait and a collection of state features.
-In addition, this novel specification can be modified to allow for the derivation of other types of state features, such as individual interval-specific changes and individual change-from-baseline values, based on the estimated individual interval-specific slopes.
-Employing the LCSM with this novel specification and these possible modifications to describe a TVC decreases the number of parameters by fixing its structure.
-More importantly, the trait and state features of the TVC are decomposed.
-The estimated individual baseline value is then viewed as a predictor of growth factors of the longitudinal outcome similar to a TIC.
-Meanwhile, the estimated individual interval-specific slopes, individual interval-specific changes, or individual change-from-baseline values are regarded as possible predictors of the longitudinal outcome.
-Although LCSMs with the novel specification enable one to estimate change patterns for nonparametric and parametric nonlinear trajectories, we only introduce the novel specification for nonparametric curves in this section, as the growth coefficients obtained from nonlinear parametric curves are out of interest in this study.
+\citet{Liu2022LCSM} proposed a new specification for the LCSM framework.
+In addition to allowing researchers to build up an LCSM in the framework of individual measurement occasions, a feature of this new specification is that it allows for the estimation of the baseline value and individual interval-specific slopes.
+This characteristic provides a natural way to decompose a longitudinal variable into an initial trait and a collection of temporal states.
+Furthermore, this novel specification can be modified to derive other types of temporal states, such as individual interval-specific changes and individual change-from-baseline values, based on the estimated individual interval-specific slopes.
+Employing the LCSM with this novel specification and these possible modifications to describe a TVC reduces the number of parameters by fixing its structure.
+More importantly, it decomposes the initial trait and temporal states of the TVC.
+The estimated individual baseline value is then considered a predictor of growth factors of the longitudinal outcome, similar to a TIC.
+Meanwhile, the estimated individual interval-specific slopes, individual interval-specific changes, or individual change-from-baseline values can serve as possible predictors of the observed measurements of the longitudinal outcome.
+Although LCSMs with the novel specification can estimate change patterns for nonparametric and parametric nonlinear trajectories, we focus on the nonparametric curves in this section, as they are more relevant to the project.
 The novel specification for nonlinear parametric curves can also be employed to examine the change patterns of a TVC, which will be described in more detail in the Discussion section.